Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 When should I see my doctor?

-A sore throat usually lasts just a few days.
-But if you have glandular fever, you may still have a sore throat and other symptoms for 2 to 3 weeks.
+A sore throat from most types of viruses usually lasts for just a few days.
+If you have glandular fever, your sore throat and other symptoms may last for 2 to 3 weeks.
+See your doctor if your symptoms continue and you feel unwell.

-See your doctor if your symptoms continue and you (or your child) feel unwell.
 Also see your doctor if you find it difficult to swallow or have abdominal pain.

 See your doctor right away if you have glandular fever and: